 What Causes Hepatitis? continued...

-Almost 350 million people worldwide, including 800,000 to 1.4 million people in the United States, are chronic carriers of this virus.
-Worldwide, about 786,000 people die annually from hepatitis B. Hepatitis B is the most common cause of cirrhosis and liver cancer worldwide.
+About 400 million people worldwide, including 800,000 to 1.4 million people in the United States, are chronic carriers of this virus.
+Worldwide, about 1 million people die annually from hepatitis B. Hepatitis B is the most common cause of cirrhosis and liver cancer worldwide.

-Hepatitis C is usually spread through contact with blood or contaminated needles, including tattoo needles.
+Hepatitis Cis usually spread through contact with blood or contaminated needles, including tattoo needles.
 3.2 million people in the US are chronically infected.
-Although hepatitis C may cause only mild symptoms or none at all, about 5% to 20% of those infected develop cirrhosis within 20 to 30 years.
+Although hepatitis C may cause only mild symptoms or none at all, about 20% to 30% of those infected develop cirrhosis, liver cancer, or both within 20 to 30 years.
 The disease can be passed on through blood transfusions, but screening, which started in 1992, has greatly reduced the number of such cases.
 As opposed to hepatitis B, hepatitis C is only infrequently spread through sex.